dphiffer/chickenbot.phiffer.org/README.md

 Add the names and phone numbers for people who will be caring for the chickens.

-* __name:__ the person's name, currently assumed to be a single word without any spaces or punctuation
+* __name:__ the person's name
 * __phone:__ the person's phone number, formatting is flexible (e.g., `518-555-1212`)
 * __status:__ assign `active` to include a person in the rotation for a given week (other possible values: `backup`, `inactive`)
 * __away:__ a list of days the person is away, as a comma-separated list of [ISO 8601 formatted dates](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) (e.g., `2022-06-22, 2022-07-01`)

 ## Google auth

-1. Download a Service Account JSON file from Google Cloud ([instructions](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication))
+1. Download a Service Account JSON file from Google Cloud ([instructions](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication)).
-2. Copy the `client_email` from the JSON file and share the Google Sheet document with that email address, with edit privileges
+2. Copy the `client_email` from the JSON file and share the Google Sheet document with that email address, with edit privileges.

 ## Configuration

-1. Copy `config/config.json.example` to `config/config.json`
+1. Copy `config/config.json.example` to `config/config.json`.
 2. Set `url` to the public facing server URL for chickenbot.
 3. Set the `timezone` and `latitude`/`longitude` coordinates (used for calculating sunset times).
 You can find coordinate values in the URL from [Google Maps](https://maps.google.com/).
-4. Set `chickenbotPhone` as the phone number for the bot (from Twilio)
+4. Set `chickenbotPhone` as the phone number for the bot (from Twilio).
-5. Configure the Google Sheet ID from its URL, and set the filename for the service key json file (saved in the `config` folder)
+5. Configure the Google Sheet ID from its URL, and set the filename for the service key json file (saved in the `config` folder).
-6. Generate a webhook shared secret at the command line with `openssl rand -hex 40` and configure that value in `webhookSecret`
+6. Generate a webhook shared secret at the command line with `openssl rand -hex 40` and configure that value in `webhookSecret`.
-7. Configure the Twilio SID and auth token from the [Twilio Console](https://console.twilio.com/)
+7. Configure the Twilio SID and auth token from the [Twilio Console](https://console.twilio.com/).

 ## Install dependencies